 - May I keep my AU health insurance while on Post-completion OPT?

-You may be eligible to extend your AU health insurance during your Post-completion OPT.
-For more details, please contact your current health insurance provider at least one month before the end of your current coverage.
+For more information about the possibility of extending your health insurance, please contact your current health insurance provider at least one month before the end of your current coverage.